 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-This is a perfect simple exercise for any long flight, as it requires hardly any room!
+This is one of the many easy ways to stretch on an airplane, as it requires hardly any room!
 All you need is a place to stand, which could be at your seat!

 Maybe you are waiting in line for the bathroom, or are just standing in the aisle by your row.
 All you need is a standing position, making this exercise a “no excuses” exercise!